Earth Notes: Testing an Existing House For Air Leaks (2009)

-A significant issue in making existing houses more efficient for heating (and for cooling, though less often an issue in the UK) is the loss of heated (or cooled) air through unplanned ventilation such as a huge hole cut in the wall by a plumber to make his job easier, or rattling old Victorian wooden sash windows.
+A big issue when making existing houses more efficient for heating (and for cooling, though less often an issue in the UK) is the loss of heated (or cooled) air through unplanned ventilation.
+Such as the huge hole cut in the wall by a plumber to make his/her job easier.
+Or your pretty but rattling old Victorian wooden sash windows.

 Surely all new buildings are built to be leak-free so there's no problem?
-Well, firstly there has to be adequate ventilation one way or another, and secondly the (UK) housing stock is replaced very slowly, so the vast majority of houses in (say) 2050 are already standing.
-Something needs to be done to improve the performance of the existing stock, and finding leaks should be part of each building's "energy audit".
+Well, firstly there has to be adequate ventilation one way or another, and secondly the (UK) housing stock is replaced very slowly.
+So the vast majority of houses in (say) 2050 are already standing.
+Something needs to be done to improve the performance of the existing stock.
+Finding leaks should be part of each building's "energy audit".

 This planned (Part F) ventilation has to balanced with the "Part L" conservation of fuel and power rules.
 "Build it tight, ventilate right."